Isobel Lennart: Professional life

 Lennart worked in the MGM mail room in New York, a job she lost when she attempted to organize a union.
 After moving to Los Angeles in 1937, she reportedly worked as a secretary to Richard Schayer, and then at Metro Studios.
 In 1941, she was promoted from "script-girl to contract writer" at 20th Century Studios.
-IMDb credits her with work on 30 films and television episodes, most of which involved major stars such as Lana Turner, Doris Day, Danny Kaye, Robert Mitchum, Walter Pigeon, Barbara Stanwyk, James Mason, Ava Gardner, and Cid Charisse, and major directors such as Jules Dassin, Mervyn LeRoy, Charles Vidor, and Robert Wise.
+IMDb credits her with work on 30 films and television episodes, most of which involved major stars such as Lana Turner, Doris Day, Danny Kaye, Robert Mitchum, Walter Pidgeon, Barbara Stanwyck, James Mason, Ava Gardner, and Cyd Charisse, and major directors such as Jules Dassin, Mervyn LeRoy, Charles Vidor, and Robert Wise.
 At least two of her screenplays, Merry Andrew and This Could be the Night, have been published.

 Lennart's first script, The Affairs of Martha, an original comedy about the residents of a wealthy community who fear their secrets are about to be revealed in an exposé written by one of their maids, was filmed in 1942 with Spring Byington, Marjorie Main, and Richard Carlson.
 She was hired by MGM in a full-time position.
 This was followed in quick succession by A Stranger in Town (1943), Anchors Aweigh (1945), and It Happened in Brooklyn (1947).

 Lennart's later screen credits include A Life of Her Own, Love Me or Leave Me (for which she received an Academy Award nomination in 1955), Merry Andrew, The Inn of the Sixth Happiness, Please Don't Eat the Daisies, The Sundowners (which also received an Academy Award nomination), and Two for the Seesaw.

 In 1966, she won the Laurel Award for Screenwriting Achievement from the Writers Guild of America.
 By 1967 she was "commanding $100,000 per picture".

 In 1968, Lennart wrote the screen adaptation of Funny Girl, which won her a Writers Guild of America award for Best Screenplay.
 It proved to be her last work.